Interesting Facts About Rosa Parks for Kids

 - Raymond always encouraged Rosa to complete her education.
 Rosa completed her high school after her marriage.

-- She also went on to join the NAACP and became their youth leader.
+- She also went on to join the NAACP and became its youth leader.
 Later, she became the Secretary to the President of the NAACP, E. D. Nixon.

 Rosa Parks Education